Lady Margaret Beaufort, Countess of Richmond and Derby

 As the second lady in the land, Margaret was referred to as “My Lady the King’s Mother.”
 In 1488, she was created a Lady Companion of the Order of the Garter.
 She endowed colleges at Cambridge University: Christ College and St John’s College.
 Lady Margaret Hall, the first Oxford University college to admit women, is named after her and has a statue of her in the college chapel.

-King Henry VII’s health began to fail in 1507, and he suffered from attacks of gout and asthma.
+King Henry VII’s health began to fail in 1507, and he suffered from gout and asthma.
 He died at Richmond Palace on April 21, 1509, at the age of 52.
-Margaret was the executor of his will and arranged her son’s funeral and her grandson’s coronation.
+Margaret was the executor of his will and arranged her son’s funeral and her coronation of her grandson King Henry VIII.
 On June 23, 1509, Margaret watched the coronation procession of her grandson King Henry VIII from a window.
 Six days later, the day after King Henry VIII’s eighteenth birthday, Lady Margaret Beaufort died in the Deanery of Westminster Abbey.

 Tomb of Lady Margaret Beaufort; Credit – Wikipedia